pipelinelabo/datalaiq-wiki/search/ipexist/ipexist.md

 # IPexist

 The ipexist module is designed to perform simple existence checks on IP addresses as fast as possible.
-It uses Gravwell's [ipexist library](https://github.com/gravwell/ipexist) to manage sets of IP addresses and quickly query the existence of a given IP within the set.
+It uses DatalaiQ's [ipexist library](https://github.com/gravwell/ipexist) to manage sets of IP addresses and quickly query the existence of a given IP within the set.
 Users specify one or more enumerated values to match against the set; by default, if all enumerated values match addresses within the set, the entry is passed.

 ## Supported Options